-At the end of each nine weeks a report card of student progress is sent to parents in Thursday folder.
+At the end of each nine weeks a report card of student progress is sent to parents in Thursday folders.
 This report includes student attendance and progress in academic subjects, in personal and social characteristics, and in work and study habits.

-In addition to the quarterly report card, progress reports are sent home to.
+In addition to the quarterly report card, progress reports are sent home as well throughout each quarter.
 Parent-teacher conferences are also scheduled when need arises.